saucelabs/sauce-docs/docs/web-apps/automated-testing/cypress/yaml/v1alpha.md

 `saucectl` relies on a YAML specification file to determine exactly which tests to run and how to run them.
 To customize `saucectl` to run your Cypress tests, simply modify the properties of the YAML file accordingly.
 This page defines each of the configuration properties specific to running Cypress tests.

 :::danger
-This `saucectl` configuration only works with Cypress 10 and above.
+This `saucectl` configuration only works with Cypress 9 and below.
 :::

 ## Setting an Alternative Configuration File